labgrid-project/labgrid/doc/development.rst

-The ``bindings`` variable needs to declare the drivers necessary for the strategy, usually one for power, boot loader and shell.
+The ``bindings`` variable needs to declare the drivers necessary for the strategy, usually one for power, bootloader and shell.
 It is possible to reference drivers via their protocol, e.g.
 ``ConsoleProtocol``.
 Note that drivers which implement multiple protocols must not be referenced